-Detail the Vendor's methods for delivering comprehensive adult education services to refugees in the service area.
-Explain whether these service will be provided directly, through a subcontract with an educational institution, through a voucher system, through some other method, or through a combination of the methods mentioned above.
-Describe how the Vendor will assess a client's educational needs.
-Describe how the Vendor will assess a client's English language ability when necessary.
-Describe how the Vendor will assess a client's educational level when necessary.
+Detail the Vendor's methods for delivering comprehensive adult education services to refugees and entrants in the service area.
+Explain whether these services will be provided directly, through a subcontract with an educational institution, through a voucher system, through some other method, or through a combination of the methods mentioned above.
+Describe how the Vendor will assess each client's English language ability, educational level, and/or educational needs.

-Describe how the Vendor will ensure that eligible individuals are enrolled in the appropriate level of English Language Instruction (ELI).
-Explain how the Vendor will enroll eligible individuals in general education programs or other educational training programs.
+Describe how the Vendor will ensure that clients are enrolled in the appropriate level of English Language Instruction (ELI).
+Explain how the Vendor will enroll clients in general education programs or other educational training programs.
 Describe how client progression will be monitored and assessed over time, detailing any assessment instruments that will be utilized.
 Describe any additional adult education services that the Vendor plans to provide.
+State whether this service will be performed by the Vendor or will be delivered through a subcontract with a current refugee services provider.